This page describes the branches in the Forseti repository and how they’re used and managed.

 has passed QA and integration testing.
 The

-stable branch is considered
+master branch is considered

 to be stable and suitable for production use.